-Easy - All Stands are along or close to maintained state and county roads.
+All Stands are along or close to maintained State and County roads.
 The parking area for Stand 1 is approximately 6 miles south of the town of Mio (My-oh) along State Highway M-33.
 The town of Mio has ample overnight accommodations.
-Access to the site is dependent on spring break-up.
+Access is dependent on spring break-up.
 In normal years it is safe to assume most snow cover will be gone by April 1.
 Parking for Stands 1-4 is along Highway M-33.
 Carpooling is highly recommended to reduce congestion getting on and off the highway at this location.
-Stands 5 and 6 are along county roads with light traffic, however carpooling is also recommended to reduce congestion at these sites.
+Stand 5 is along a County road with light traffic.
+Parking is along the shoulder of the road.
+It is recommended a vehicle shuttle is set up between Stand 1 and Stand 5 to ensure all participants can be returned to their vehicle at the conclusion of the Staff Ride.